 - Seeing unfortunate circumstances as lessons

 - Helps enforce a healthy balance between work time and personal time

 What they share is the collective belief that time is needed to rest, rejuvenate, and empower the one thing that makes everything else possible.
 “Presence of Mind” let’s us clearly see what is important and be open to what is possible.

 Types of Meditation

 Comparing meditation to sports is a great way to understand it.
 There are many different types of meditation and each is undertaken for different reasons.
 Just like sports has soccer or swimming, or boxing, meditation has its own categories.
-They can be grouped by:
+It is important for you to think about your goals and why you want to learn to meditate so that you can choose the right type.
+Types of meditation can be grouped by: